MarcusBuer/OBS-Anti-Mic-Monitoring-Desync/README.md

 Currently this script is working on Windows and Linux (ALSA and Pulse Audio).

-If you are using Linux with another audio engine/API, or MacOS, please open an [issue](https://github.com/MechanicallyDev/OBS-Anti-Mic-Monitoring-Desync/issues) and include your OBS logs (Help menu > Log Files > Upload Current/Last Log File), so I can locate the proper prefix for the audio API and add to the list.
+If you are using Linux with another audio engine/API, or MacOS, please load the script and open an [issue](https://github.com/MechanicallyDev/OBS-Anti-Mic-Monitoring-Desync/issues), including your OBS log (Help menu > Log Files > Upload Current/Last Log File), so I can locate within the log the proper prefix for the audio API and add to the list.

 #### Can I use this script with more than one input at the same time?